Chart Color Schemes

 Population growth drivers in Miami are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Miami's population, as of February 2026, is approximately 8,335.
-This figure represents a 12.0% increase from the 2021 Census count of 7,445 people.
-The growth is inferred from ABS estimates: Miami had an estimated resident population of 8,313 as of June 2024, with an additional 152 validated new addresses since the Census date.
-This results in a population density of 2,778 persons per square kilometer, placing Miami in the upper quartile nationally according to AreaSearch assessments.
-Miami's growth rate exceeded that of the Rest of Qld (9.1%) and the national average.
-Overseas migration contributed approximately 53.7% of overall population gains recently, with all drivers being positive factors.
+Based on AreaSearch's analysis, Miami's population is around 8,335 as of Feb 2026.
+This reflects an increase of 890 people (12.0%) since the 2021 Census, which reported a population of 7,445 people.
+The change is inferred from the estimated resident population of 8,313 from the ABS as of June 2024 and an additional 152 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,778 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Miami's 12.0% growth since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 53.7% of overall population gains during recent periods, although all drivers, including natural growth and interstate migration, were positive factors.

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, with proportional growth weightings applied in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
-Future population dynamics project an above median growth for Australia's non-metropolitan areas, with Miami expected to increase by 1,793 persons to 2041, reflecting a total gain of 21.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Anticipating future population dynamics, an above-median population growth for Australia's non-metropolitan areas is projected, with the area expected to increase by 1,793 persons by 2041 based on the latest annual ERP population numbers, recording a gain of 21.2% in total over the 17 years.

 Frequently Asked Questions - Population